RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Conclusion

 \section{Conclusion}

-Human uplift studies --- or studies that measure AI effects on human performance relative to a status quo, typically using randomized controlled trial (RCT) methodology --- offer a framework for measuring the societal impacts of AI systems.
-By studying how AI systems impact human performance in realistic tasks, uplift studies can inform both technical safety efforts and governance decisions in ways that model-centric static benchmarks alone cannot.
-At the same time, the application of RCT methodologies to frontier AI systems introduces distinctive challenges that complicate both study design and interpretation.
+Human uplift studies, or studies that measure AI effects on human performance relative to a status quo, offer a framework for measuring the societal impacts of AI systems.
+By studying how AI systems impact human performance in realistic tasks, uplift studies can inform governance decisions in ways that model-centric static benchmarks alone cannot.
+At the same time, the application of RCT methodologies to frontier AI systems introduces distinctive challenges that complicate both study design and interpretation and, subsequently, threaten to confound downstream decision-making.

-Across 16 expert interviews, we find that these challenges map onto familiar threats to construct, internal, and external validity, amplified by the properties of modern AI systems.
-Rapid and undocumented AI system changes, for example, create intervention fidelity challenges; ubiquitous AI access complicates experimental control; and shifting user proficiency and baselines limit generalizability over time.
+Across 16 expert interviews, we find that these challenges map onto familiar threats to construct, internal, and external validity, amplified by the properties of frontier AI systems.
 These trade-offs carry direct implications for policy and governance of AI systems.
 No single uplift study, however well designed, can provide a definitive assessment of system safety or societal impact.
 Policy-relevant conclusions should therefore rest on convergent evidence drawn from multiple studies with complementary designs, rather than on isolated findings.

 Looking forward, advancing the rigor and usefulness of human uplift research will require more than incremental improvements in individual study design.
-Experts identified a range of practical solutions --- spanning standardized task libraries, clearer baseline and control conventions, versioned evaluation infrastructure, and structured approaches to managing interference challenges --- that could partially mitigate the challenges identified, depending on context and implementation, and strengthen study validity.
-Most importantly, however, the field requires coordination mechanisms to address collective action problems, enabling knowledge and resources to accumulate rather than remain silo-ed.
+Established disciplines hold relevant expertise and experts identified a range of novel and practical solutions, including standardized task libraries, clearer baseline and control conventions, versioned evaluation infrastructure, and structured approaches to interference, that can partially mitigate these challenges.
+Most importantly, however, the field requires coordination mechanisms to address collective action problems, enabling knowledge and resources to accumulate rather than remain siloed.